USS Charr: Post-war service

 Charr remained at Fremantle from 26 July to 29 August 1945, then sailed for repairs at Pearl Harbor and training at Guam until 30 January 1946 when she reached San Diego, her newly assigned home port.
 From this port, she made simulated war patrols to the Far East in 1947 and 1948, operating along the West Coast at other times.
 On several occasions, she carried members of the Naval Reserve on 2-week cruises, and assisted with training for briefer periods from 1949 through July 1951 when she entered Mare Island Naval Shipyard for a "Fleet Snorkel" conversion which streamlined her appearance and equipped her with a snorkel, thus enhancing her underwater cruising range.

 With her conversion completed 19 November 1951, she prepared for overseas deployment, and on 26 March 1952, she sailed to support United Nations forces in Korea, conducting patrols throughout the Far East.
 She returned to San Diego 2 October 1952 for local operations, which continued to include occasional training cruises for the Naval Reserve.

 Charr again cruised in the Far East from 11 June to 7 December 1954, training air and surface forces in antisubmarine warfare, and conducting patrols.
 On 9 November, she played hostess to Chiang Kai-shek on his first cruise in a submarine.
 Upon her return to the west coast, she resumed her normal operating schedule, and did not return to the western Pacific again until 22 March 1957 to 14 October 1957.
 A highlight of her next period of service was an exercise with ships of the Canadian Navy in the fall of 1958, which was followed by preparations for her 1959 Far Eastern cruise, completed between 6 May and 28 October.
 Through 1960, she continued operations from San Diego.

 On 26 September 1961, a broken coupling allowed sea water to flood the engine room of the Charr while submerged to 100 feet 150 miles off the coast of California.
-Heroic crewmen sealed themselves in the engine room and maintained power to rapidly bring the Charr to the surface.
+Heroic crewmen John J. McGee, EM1(SS) and Douglass Webster, EM3(SS) sealed themselves in the engine room and maintained power to rapidly bring the Charr to the surface.
 That incident made the news and headlines of the day and the two crewmen received Navy Commendations.
+Mr. McGee appeared on the panel television show To Tell The Truth on October 9, 1961.

 Charr was reclassified an Auxiliary Submarine (AGSS-328) in 1966.
 She was decommissioned, 28 June 1969, stricken from the Naval Register, 20 December 1971, and sold for scrap, 17 August 1972.